MattArnold/gaia-vora/index.md

 You may not create a stack with duplicates of the same Tile color.

 The Life-Forms which were standing on the Tile where this Tile landed are all killed by this Tile falling on them.
-The killed Life-Forms go onto the Fossil area on the Fossil Card of the player whose turn it is.
+The killed Life-Forms go onto the Fossil Card of the player whose turn it is.

 Water is an exception: Life-Forms in the Water will always swim into the center of the Planet, gather around the Axle Peg, and survive the Meteor dropping a Tile on Water.